AILT1001 - Artificial Intelligence Literacy I

 This 3-credit course uses interactive lectures, tutorials, and a project to explore AI concepts, large language models, and ethical concerns.

-Enrollment Procedures
+Enrollment Procedures for AILT1001

 Course Schedule